douglas-george/timberhearth/storybook/story.md

 And Poodler—Jessica’s family dog, loyal and completely unconvinced—trotted beside them, barking the entire way.

-“Stop stepping on my foot!”
+”Stop stepping on my foot!”
 Gabriel hissed.

 “I’m the front legs!
 You’re supposed to match me!”
 Jessica whispered back.

 The deer swayed to the side and nearly collided with the bakery cart.
 Behind them, a curtain twitched.
-Somewhere, someone whispered, “Is that… is that a deer in a scarf?”
+Somewhere, someone whispered, ”Is that… is that a deer in a scarf?”

 Children pointed from windows.
 One bold toddler cheered.
 Poodler barked again.
 It was unclear if she was trying to protect the deer, warn the deer, or eat the deer.